Han languages: Interpretations

 Different authors have offered a variety of views on the natures of these languages, based on the extant records and evidence that Peninsular Japonic languages were still spoken in southern and central parts of the peninsula in the early centuries of the common era.

 The issue is politically charged in Korea, with scholars who point out differences being accused by nationalists of trying to "divide the homeland".

-Based on the account of the Records of the Three Kingdoms, Lee Ki-Moon divided the languages spoken on the Korean peninsula at that time into Puyŏ and Han groups.
+Based on the account of the Records of the Three Kingdoms, linguist Ki-Moon Lee divided the languages spoken on the Korean peninsula at that time into Puyŏ and Han groups.

 Lee originally proposed that these were two branches of a Koreanic language family, a view that was widely adopted by scholars in Korea.

 He later argued that the Puyŏ languages were intermediate between Korean and Japanese.

 Christopher Beckwith argues that the Han languages were Koreanic, and replaced the Japonic Puyŏ languages from the 7th century.

 Alexander Vovin and James Marshall Unger argue that the Han languages were Japonic, and were replaced by Koreanic Puyŏ languages in the 4th century.

 Based on the vocabulary in the Nihon Shoki and the passage in the Book of Zhou about words for 'king', Kōno Rokurō argued that the kingdom of Baekje was bilingual, with the gentry speaking a Puyŏ language and the common people a Han language.

 Juha Janhunen argues that Baekje was Japonic speaking until Koreanic expanded from Silla.